 There are several places to go wall climbing including near the Belgium Consulate in Thamel (Call 01-4419265)

 For younger children there is a ball pit in Civil Mall Shopping Centre.
-Some other types of electronic games for older children too.
+My friend, who recently wrote a great bingo cash review, said there are some other types of electronic games for older children too.
 And it’s next to the cinema!

 Older children might enjoy trying their hand at archery under the guidance of professional staff.
 Located in Jhamsikhel (Call 01-2299904)